🦘 Expert Wildlife Guides · 2026

 Birds of Prey & Parrots

-800+ bird species including colorful parrots, kookaburras, cockatoos, and powerful raptors.
+800+ bird species including colourful parrots, kookaburras, cockatoos and powerful raptors.
 Spring breeding season offers most activity and plumage displays.
-Rainbow lorikeets, galahs, and sulfur-crested cockatoos easily spotted.
-Wedge-tailed eagles in open country.
+Rainbow lorikeets, galahs and sulphur-crested cockatoos easily spotted; wedge-tailed eagles in open country.

 🦎